The Best Beaches In Kauai

 Poipu Beach Park

 Really more of a family-friendly beach, Poipu Beach Park is a neat and tidy sort of beach.
 There’s decent snorkeling for the kids and monk seals often come ashore to woo the crowds.
-If you’re looking for a quiet place that’s devoured of any man-made cement structures, head elsewhere.
+If you’re looking for a quiet place devoid of any man-made cement structures, head elsewhere.
 However, if you’re traveling with kids, this is an excellent choice (though Salt Pond Beach is better).
-Full facilities and lifeguards.

 Koloa Landing